How do I get started?

 Amplitude is a product analytics tool specializing in turning event data into actionable insights and dashboards.
 Amplitude lets you analyze funnels, user flows, retention and more.

-Looker is very flexible in that we have the ability to set it up for any purpose we’d like.
-The downside of this is that to provide a great self-service experience for questions about product usagee, this would take a LOT of work.
+Looker is very flexible in that we can set it up for any purpose we’d like.
+The downside is that to provide a great self-service experience for questions about product usage, setting up Looker would take a lot of work.
 We get these capabilities out of the box with Amplitude.

-Anything not based directly on analyzing Sourcegraph Cloud events is in Looker.
+Anything not based directly on analyzing event-level data is in Looker.
 This includes pings from on-prem instances, anything we get from the Cloud Postgres database and any data from third-parties tools (such as Google Analytics and Salesforce).